JeffDeCola/jeffCoin/README.md

        -tcpport 3334
 ```

-This will created the founders node.
+This will created the founders Node.

 ### ADDING NEW NODES

 To hook up to the Network.
 You need the ip of any
 working Network Node.

-Adding a second node in the network can look like,
+Adding a second Node in the network can look like,

 ```bash
 go run jeffCoin.go \